When estimating software development project risks, we often face significant challenges of risk identification and controls at various levels.

 After categorizing risks according to their type, a project manager needs to evaluate each of the risks based on the range of attributes, with probability and severity being the most important of them.
-The metric system normally ranges from very low to very high—but you should consider it as a combination of factors and have a larger, comprehensive risk management plan in mind.
+The metric system normally ranges from very low to very high—but you should consider it as a combination of risk factors and have a larger, comprehensive risk management plan in mind.

 The core of the project risk management plan is to consider all the possible risks before the estimation and find a solution to each of the project's threats once they emerge.